vasishth17/chaudhari_v_HW2/README.md

 # this is assignment no 2

 ## Commands
-To change branch without commiti: git stash
+To change branch without commiti: git stash <br>
 To delete tracked changes:  git reset —hard
 HEAD^
 <br><br>